 - Bucket and a sponge;

 If you don’t make the effort and do it right, any painting job afterwards, no matter how good you are, will look shoddy and sad.
 Old stains will show through in a week or so.
 Specks of dust or tiny flakes of old paint will fail the smooth look and feel of the surface.
-So, this is how to clean your wall before painting.
+So, this is how to clean walls before painting.

 A powerful Karcher-type vacuum cleaner is great to use not only to remove dust and cobwebs, but also flaky old paint.
 Always vacuum the wall surface with the soft attachment only if there is no visible peeling paint.
 This way you won’t risk chipping away by accident any of the paint.
 But if there are flakes here and there, remove the soft attachment to achieve better contact with the surface and a more powerful suction effect.

 Your putty knife can come handy (or any other bladed tool, for that matter) if you need to lift patches of old paint.
 Gently place the blade at one end of the half-peeled patch of paint and work the tool at a very slight angle without using too much force.
 Then, use again your vacuum cleaner, as described above, to help with the paint removal process.
 Or in other words, alternate using both the knife and the vacuum cleaner until the wall is free of stubborn patches of old paint.

 Another important step of preparing your wall before painting that you may or may not need to do is making the surface as smooth as possible.
 This means – no cracks or holes on the wall.
 Get a Polyfilla type of filler and carefully apply a small amount over the hole to even out the surface.
 Note that the drying time is about an hour or so if the layer is no more than 5-6mm thick.